blak3r/treadspan/README.md

 OMNI Console ----(BLE) ---> Arduino ----(BLE)----> Mobile App

+In order to accomplish this, we need a two part solution: a new piece of hardware and a new mobile app.

 First, we program a chip called an Arduino.
 This connects to the Omni Console using a Bluetooth Low Energy (BLE) protocol.
 This allows us to know the status of each workout session in realtime and importantly save EACH session to the arduino's internal memory.